socket-es/socket-apache/README.md

           RewriteRule ^(.*)$ http://www.%{HTTP_HOST}%{REQUEST_URI} [R=301,L]

 The `|` denotes a multiline scalar block in YAML, so newlines are preserved in the resulting configuration file output.

+If extra parameters is a large multiline whith comments, write it inside a file and use this config:

+    extra_parameters: "{{lookup('file', 'pathtofile/extra_parameters_file')}}"

     apache_vhosts_ssl: []